-- marketing, sales and customer support efforts; - research and development activities; - expansion of our facilities; - consummation of possible future acquisitions of technologies, products or businesses; - · demand for our products and services; and - repayment or refinancing of debt.
+- marketing, sales and customer support efforts; - research and development activities; - · expansion of our facilities; - consummation of possible future acquisitions of technologies, products or businesses; - · demand for our products and services; and - repayment or refinancing of debt.

 We currently anticipate that our short-term capital requirements will be satisfied by cash flow from our operations.
-However, as of March 31, 2011, we had outstanding loan facilities of approximately \$425.0 million, of which \$75.0 million will become due in July 2011, and \$350.0 million will become due in July 2012.
-As of March 31, 2011, we also had additional long-term debt obligations of \$445.0 million, of which \$145.0 million will become due no earlier than July 2012, and \$300.0 million will become due in November 2012 as well as long-term debt of \$3.2 million which is due in June 2019 with repayments starting in September 2011.
-Furthermore, as of March 31, 2011, we have capital lease obligations, including the current portion, of \$26.6 million, that expire in various years through 2018.
+However, as of June 30, 2011, we had outstanding loan facilities of approximately US\$ 425,0 million, of which US\$ 75,0 million was repaid in July 2011, and US\$ 350,0 million will become due in July 2012.
+As of June 30, 2011, we also had additional long-term debt obligations of US\$ 445,0 million, of which

+US\$ 145,0 million will become due no earlier than July 2012, and US\$ 300,0 million will become due in November 2012 as well as long-term debt of \$3.2 million which is due in June 2019 with repayments starting in September 2011.
+Furthermore, as of June 30, 2011, we have finance lease obligations, including the current portion, of US\$ 25,9 million, that expire in various years through 2018.
 We may need to refinance all or part of these liabilities before or at their contractual maturities.